E-bike GPS tracking solutions for Latvijas Pasts

 While planning its business development, the company became interested in electric bicycles (or e-bikes).
 According to Latvijas Pasts Senior Project Manager Toms Vāvere, they are a good fit for multiple reasons.
 Firstly, an e-bike is an environmentally friendly mode of transport.
 Secondly, it allows the rider to cross greater distances with larger cargo.
 Thirdly, electrification provides a reliable power source for gadgets such as lights and GPS fleet tracking devices.

-While the use cases and advantages of e-bikes are quite clear, why does the post need GPS tracking solutions?
+While the use cases and advantages of e-bikes are quite clear, why does the post need GPS for electric bikes?

-Another important function of GPS tracking solutions is ensuring delivery quality.
+Another important function of GPS tracking for e-bikes is ensuring delivery quality.
 Sometimes, the post needs proof of delivery.

 Mapon solutions show that the equipment arrived at the recipient at a specific time and place – together with other data it helps to prove that the delivery was really made.